simon-ritchie/apysc/docstring_markdowns/apysc/_display/svg_text.md

   - A text-leading size.
 - `align`: SVGTextAlign, default SVGTextAlign.LEFT
   - A text-align setting.
+- `bold`: Union[bool, Boolean], default False
+  - A boolean whether this text is bold style or not.
 - `italic`: Union[bool, Boolean], default False
   - A boolean indicating whether a text is italic style or not (normal).
 - `parent`: ChildMixIn or None, default None